 - 8 km of bike paths

-One of Canada's biggest, most modern university sports complexes and best varsity sports programs: nearly 500 student athletes excelling in Rouge et Or clubs known for their tradition of excellence.
+One of best university sports programs in Canada: more than 500 student athletes from across Québec and around the world proudly play for the University’s Rouge et Or clubs known for their tradition of excellence.

 A green, sustainable university

-Université Laval is the first voluntarily carbon-neutral university in the country.
-Times Higher Education. ranks it sixth worldwide and second in Canada for its efforts to fight climate change according to United Nations objectives.
+Université Laval is the first voluntarily carbon-neutral in the country.
+Times Higher Education ranks it 9th worldwide and 4th in Canada for its efforts to fight climate change according to United Nations objectives.

 Université Laval ranks 13th in North America for its environmental achievements and commitments according to the 2021 Sierra Schools Rankings.

-In spring 2022 the university also renewed its platinum rating under the STARS (Sustainability Tracking, Assessment & Rating System) program, demonstrating its commitment to sustainable development.
+In fall 2019 the university also renewed its gold rating under the STARS (Sustainability Tracking, Assessment & Rating System) program, demonstrating its commitment to sustainable development.

 Since September 2019, full-time students have had unlimited access to public transit in Québec City and Lévis through the University bus pass (LPU), making mobility that much more sustainable on campus.

-Forêt Montmorency is the largest teaching and research forest in the world (397 km2).
+Forêt Montmorency is the largest teaching and university research forest in the world (397 km2).

 Université Laval’s integrated health network, Réseau universitaire intégré de santé de l’Université Laval (RUIS-UL), serves 1.8 million people across its 410,009 km2 territory.
 The network is responsible for developing continuing health training for all of Eastern Québec.

-In normal circumstances, some 1,000 ULaval students a year use mobility agreements and programs to study outside Canada for one or two semesters.
+More than 900 ULaval students took advantage of mobility agreements and programs to study outside Canada for one or two semesters.